 - Contains the map of the ruined city of Warth.

 - Kielletyn rakkauden kirja (Book of Forbidden Love) by Kristel Nyberg, 2019.

 - Fourth official expansion of the 2000's Praedor RPG.

-- The name says it all - you know darn well of what the expansion is about (all sorts of smutty and naughty things the other authors dare not even mention).
+- The name says it all - you know darn well what the expansion is about (all sorts of smutty and naughty things the other authors dare not even mention).

 Contains examples of:

 - The Ageless: The mages, thanks to their elixir of immortality.
-In spite of its certain side-effects, such as sterility and certain physical changes, they keep extreme care to keep the secret for themselves, in order to avoid an overpopulation crisis, or worse, the fate of Borvaria.
+In spite of its certain side-effects, such as sterility and certain physical changes, they take extreme care to keep the secret for themselves, in order to avoid an overpopulation crisis, or worse, the fate of Borvaria.

 - Barbarian Tribe: In spite of its limited size, Jaconia manages to boast three distinct barbarian cultures that further divide into smaller tribes and clans:

 - The Nomads of the Wolf's Desert are Jaconia's only truly ethnically distinct population.
 Descending from slaves of the Magekings who escaped to the desert that separates Jaconia from Borvaria, they physically and culturally resemble a mix of Native Americans and Bedouins.